cwesterduin/react-redux-todo/README.md

 https://redux-todo-localstorage.netlify.app/todo

 ## project
-This is a simple project to practice using redux for state management with react.
+This is a project to practice using redux for state management with react.
 I wanted to make a simple CRUD application to get used to working with redux, I added react-router so you can see that state persists, and also that the redux store can be used to generate more dynamic urls.

 ## technologies
 The project uses react, redux, react-redux for the very useful hooks, redux-devtools-extension and react-router-dom.